RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

         for which the bitfield is:

-Compare instructions perform the same compare operation on each lane (workItem or thread) using that lane’s private data, and producing a 1 bit result per lane into VCC or EXEC.
+Compare instructions perform the same compare operation on each lane (workItem or thread) using that lane's private data, and producing a 1 bit result per lane into VCC or EXEC.

 Instructions in this format may use a 32-bit literal constant which